Darai Nur District

-Darai Nur or Dara-i Noor (Pashto/Persian/Pashayi: دره نور) is a district in the north of Nangarhar Province, Afghanistan.
+Darai Nur, Dara-i Noor or Darenur (Pashto/Persian/Pashayi: دره نور) is a district in the north of Nangarhar Province, Afghanistan.
 Its population was estimated at 120,000 in 2002, of whom 28,000 were children under 12.
-The dominant language in the district is Pashayi and Pashto.
+The dominant language in the district is Pashayi and Pashto, although 99% of the province was Pashayi and 1% was Pashtun as of 2006.

 The district centre is the village of Darai Nur.
 There are nine major villages and many smaller ones in the district.
 Some of the well-known villages in Darai Nur are Amla, Barkot, Khewa, Qalai Shahi, Sutan Lam, Nur Gal, and Kashmund.
+The Pashayi people refer to the district as a single word, darēnur.